ovh/docs/pages/cloud/private-cloud/nsx-t-06-manage-gateway-firewall/guide.en-gb.md

 # Overview

-Gateway Firewall allows filtering between internal segments and the network outside the cluster in and out.
+Gateway Firewall allows filtering between internal segments and the network outside the incoming or outgoing cluster.

 It works on the North-South (Tier-0 Gateways) and East-West (Tier-1 Gateways) gateways if the source or destination is not inside the cluster.